ARM IPO: Everything you need to know about ARM

 The US-listing will come as a disappointment to UK ministers who had continually been lobbying the company to list on the London Stock Exchange, in a bid to secure London as an appealing destination for high-value IPOs.
 ARM previously had a dual-listed firm in London and New York, until it was bought by SoftBank in 2016 and delisted.

 Should the ARM IPO go ahead, it's likely to be one of the highest-profile floats in recent years and could provide a much needed boost to the IPO market.
+Especially now that the IPO has drawn the attention of such large names in Apple, Amazon and NVIDIA, it's likely more investment interest will follow.

-Explore other upcoming IPOs to watch.
+Explore other upcoming IPOs to watch

 What does ARM do?